greshake/i3status-rust/doc/blocks.md

 `{"icon": "ICON", "state": "STATE", "text": "YOURTEXT"}`
 `icon` is optional, it may be an icon name from `icons.rs` (default "")
 `state` is optional, it may be Idle, Info, Good, Warning, Critical (default Idle)

+See [`examples`](https://github.com/greshake/i3status-rust/blob/master/examples/README.md) for a list of how many functionalities can be easily achieved using the `custom` block.

 #### Examples